Wazzabeee/Wazzabeee.github.io/pages/reading.md

 # Reading list 2023

 For 2023 I challenged myself to read one book per week.
 In order to make this challenge more concrete, I decided to make it public so that I am somehow obliged to succeed in this challenge.
-You can follow my reading notes and opinions on my [Instagram](https://www.instagram.com/clement_dltl/), I publish a story every sunday !
+You can follow my reading notes and opinions on my <a href="https://www.instagram.com/clement_dltl/" target="_blank">Instagram</a>, I publish a story every sunday !

 * [x] Week of Jan 2 - *The Prince* by Machiavelli
 * [x] Week of Jan 9 - *Promise at Dawn* by Romain Gary